1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Projects, Events, or Festivals | dcarts Projects, Events, or Festivals Projects, Events, and Festivals (PEF) furthers CAH’s mission by encouraging progress in the arts and humanities in the District of Columbia.
-This program supports individuals and nonprofit arts, humanities, arts education, and service groups.
-Strong applicants showcase their contributions to DC as a world-class cultural capital.
+Projects, Events, or Festivals | dcarts Projects, Events, or Festivals Projects, Events, or Festivals (PEF) furthers CAH’s mission by encouraging progress in the arts and humanities in the District of Columbia by supporting Individuals and non-profit arts, humanities, arts education, and service organizations who significantly contribute to the District of Columbia as a world-class cultural capital.

-This grant opportunity program goals:: Provide access to high-quality arts and humanities experiences for all District of Columbia residents.
+This grant opportunity program goals: Provide access to high-quality arts and humanities experiences for all District of Columbia residents.
 Improve quality of life by supporting vibrant community projects within the arts and humanities.
 Strengthen the creative economy through investments in local individuals and organizations.